-Law360 (May 2, 2019, [spp-timestamp time="9:31"] PM EDT) — Robinson Bradshaw & Hinson PA asked a North Carolina federal court on Thursday to trim state law claims from a black female attorney’s civil rights and deceptive trade practices suit, saying that her allegations of mistreatment are essentially just a groundless “public attack” on its diversity policies.
+Law360 (May 2, 2019, 9:31 PM EDT) — Robinson Bradshaw & Hinson PA asked a North Carolina federal court on Thursday to trim state law claims from a black female attorney’s civil rights and deceptive trade practices suit, saying that her allegations of mistreatment are essentially just a groundless “public attack” on its diversity policies.

 In a motion to dismiss, the firm asked that four claims lodged by associate Sharika M. Robinson under North Carolina state law be tossed from her suit: claims of fraud, unfair and deceptive trade practices, and breach of contract against the firm and of tortious interference with a contract against four individual defendants.